 Nature has been found to have significant healing properties and provide immunization against diseases.
 A study found that patients who underwent gall bladder surgery recovered much faster when they had a view of a green, leafy environment from their windows rather than a brick wall.
 Exposure to green spaces has also been revealed to reduce the risk of such illnesses such as cardiovascular disease, premature death, and high blood pressure.
 Furthermore, it wards off mental illnesses, with one study revealing that seeing or hearing birds nearby reduces the risk for depression and anxiety.

 In addition to all of this, there are spiritual advantages to being outdoors.
 Spending time in nature rejuvenates your mind and provides space for reflection.
 It is naturally restorative as there is no pressure to strive or be anyone other than yourself.
 Your perspective on yourself and the world around you shifts when you acknowledge the beauty of the world and how inextricably interconnected we are to one another.
+If you’re seeking guidance and tools on how to be yourself and embrace the spiritual benefits of nature, Wicca Academy is a great choice.
+With their comprehensive resources and courses, you can delve deeper into self-discovery, cultivate authenticity, and tap into the profound wisdom that nature offers.

 As beneficial as immersing yourself in a natural environment is, it should not replace professional health care if you are struggling with a mental health disorder.
 Trusted counseling platforms like www.betterhelp.com provide licensed therapists who are dedicated to helping you heal and grow.